Purcell-enhanced optical refrigeration: Abstract

 \section{Abstract}

 Optical refrigeration of solids with anti-Stokes fluorescence has been widely explored as a vibration-free cryogenic cooling technology.
-A minimum temperature of 87 K has been demonstrated with rare-earth ion doped crystals \rw{using optical refrigeration}.
-However, the depletion of the upper-lying energy levels in the ground state manifold hinders further cooling to below liquid nitrogen (LN$_2$) temperatures, confining its applications.
-In this work, we introduce a Purcell enhanced optical refrigeration method to circumvent this limitation.
-This approach enhances the emission of high energy photons by coupling to a nearby nanocavity, blue shifting the mean emission wavelength.
-Such Purcell enhanced emission facilitates cooling starting from a lower energy level in the ground state manifold, which exhibits a higher occupation below LN$_2$ temperatures.
-Using our experimentally measured optical coefficients, our theoretical analysis predicts a minimum achievable temperature of 38 K for a Yb$^{3+}$:YLiF$_{4}$ nanocrystal near a cavity under realistic conditions.
-The proposed method is applicable to other rare-earth ion doped materials and semiconductors, and will have applications in creating superconducting and other quantum devices with solid-state cooling.
+A minimum temperature of 87 K has been demonstrated with rare-earth ion doped crystals using optical refrigeration.
+However, the depletion of the upper-lying energy levels in the ground state manifold hinders further cooling to below the liquid nitrogen (LN$_2$) temperatures, restricting its applications.
+In this work, we introduce a Purcell-enhanced optical refrigeration method to circumvent this limitation.
+This approach enhances the emission of high-energy photons by coupling the emitters to an optical cavity, blue shifting the mean emission wavelength.
+Such Purcell-enhanced emission facilitates cooling starting from a lower energy level in the ground state manifold, which exhibits a higher occupation below the LN$_2$ temperatures.
+Using experimentally measured optical coefficients, our theoretical analysis predicts a minimum achievable internal temperature of about 38 K for a Yb$^{3+}$:YLiF$_{4}$ nanocrystal near a cavity under realistic conditions.
+The proposed method is applicable to other rare-earth ion doped materials and semiconductors, and will have applications in creating superconducting and other quantum devices through solid-state cooling.